 To get the Acunetix API URL, append /api/v1 to the address used to access the Acunetix UI.
 You can select the Acunetix API key after you add it to the Jenkins API list.
 Click on the Add button to configure the API key.

-To obtain an Acunetix API key, inside of your Acunetix installation, log in with the administrator account and navigate to the Administrator profile from the top-right dropdown menu.
+To obtain an Acunetix API key, open Acunetix, log into the administrator account, and navigate to the administrator profile from the top-right dropdown menu.

-- Make the following changes in the Jenkins Credentials Provider : Jenkins page:
+1. Make the following changes in the Jenkins Credentials Provider:

 - Secret: Paste your Acunetix API key

 - ID: Leave blank

 2. Click on the Add button when done

 3. Choose the new credential from the Acunetix API Key drop-down list

 4. Click on the Apply button at the bottom of the settings page

 Before you can click on Test Connection, you must install the Acunetix CA certificate.
 This is the certificate generated during Acunetix installation.
 You must install it in the Java CA store in the following directory: